 A compact, heavy and regular cropping tree, producing excellent cooking cherries,although never sweet enough for dessert.
 The fruits are large, dark red and round.
 Ripens August/September.
 Produces fruit on one year old wood, and subsequently bears fruit only on young shoots.
 Ideal for North walls.

 A locally raised cherry – very special and seen in orchards near Hadleigh.
 Dark red / black sweet cherries are produced in July and August.
 Shelter, fertile soil and full sun required.
+We have very limited stock of this variety.

 The most reliable of cherries.
 A good quality large, very dark red fruit, juicy and sweet.
 Ripens late July